ahmostafa147/dsc80-project/README.md

 Univariate Charts

 In order to increase our awareness of the data, we produced an interactive pie chart using <code class="language-plaintext highlighter-rouge">“plotly”</code> that reprensents the percentage of players who had more kills and won vs players who had more kills but lost.
-This visualization is helpful to give us insight of what to expect from our proportions that represents the impact of having more kills.
+This visualization is helpful to give us insight of what to expect from our proportions that represent the impact of having more kills.
 We can see that 79.4% of the players who had more kills won.
 This finding made us expect that having more kills should impact on chances of victory.

 <iframe src="assets/piechart.html" width="800" height="600" frameBorder="0"></iframe>